 Request headers may be a critical part of requirements for an active monitoring test’s configuration in order to effectively simulate a transaction.
-You might want to test API transactions that involve request headers when doing the following:

 Request headers can include rules and settings to define how an HTTP transaction should operate.
 There is a standard set of supported request header types that have specific names and purposes.
 Some common examples of request headers are: